ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListMap.rst.txt

 A very simple way of implementing a **Map** using a list, is to use :ref:`key-value pairs <Comparison>`.

-.. codeinclude:: ChalmersGU/KVPair
+.. codeinclude:: ChalmersGU/API/KVPair
    :tag: KVPair

 Now we can create a **Map** class that uses an underlying **List** of **KVPair**.
 So the only thing we need is really an internal variable referring to the underlying list.

-.. codeinclude:: ChalmersGU/ListMap
+.. codeinclude:: ChalmersGU/API/ListMap
    :tag: Header

 Finding the value for a certain key is easy.
 We just iterate through all entries and stop whenever we find a matching key.

-.. codeinclude:: ChalmersGU/ListMap
+.. codeinclude:: ChalmersGU/API/ListMap
    :tag: Get

 Setting a value for a given key means to search the list for a matching key, and then updating the value.
 If we cannot find the key, we add a new **KVPair** to the list.

-.. codeinclude:: ChalmersGU/ListMap
+.. codeinclude:: ChalmersGU/API/ListMap
    :tag: Put

 In this example we're using a linked list, but we could equally well have used a dynamic array list.
-The only thing we have to think about is that we add new pairs at the right location (beginning or end of the list) -- because linked lists prefer adding at the front, while array lists rather add to the back of the list.
+The only thing we have to think about is to add new pairs at the right location (beginning or end of the list) -- because linked lists prefer adding at the front, while array lists rather add to the back of the list.

 Other methods can be deferred to the underlying list.

-.. codeinclude:: ChalmersGU/ListMap
+.. codeinclude:: ChalmersGU/API/ListMap
    :tag: EmptySize

 How to remove keys from the map